eric-blake/Connect-4/README.md

 ### User goals
 * I want to see clear instructions on how to play this game.
-* I want easily navigate through the application.
+* I want to easily navigate through the application.
 * I want to get feedback on my actions in the game.
 * I want to re-start the game quickly without having to go through how-to-play instructions again.